DragoonX6/TriggerVFS/README.md

 TriggerVFS
 ==========

-A rewritten version of TriggerVFS that's faster and less memory heavy then the original dll
+A rewritten version of TriggerVFS that's faster and less memory heavy than the original dll.